A new survey covers the ways that sales and marketing leaders align their efforts

 One of Databox’s partners, OverGo Studio, recently rolled out a new Databox report called, “Mobile vs Desktop Traffic Quality” for one of their clients, Heavenly Greens, a company that sells artificial turf lawns to homeowners on the West Coast.
-Troy Scott, CMO of Heavenly Greens, has graciously allowed us to share it with you, as well as some of the results they’ve achieved.
+They have shared it in our Templates directory so you can use it in your own reporting.

 Heavenly Greens launched a mobile-responsive website in 2015, well before the first Mobilegeddon.
 That turned out to be an important move, as new visits from mobile devices were up 41% year-to-year by 2016.